12 of the world’s best hotels and resorts for a game of tennis

 Carlisle Bay, Antigua

-Guests stay at Carlisle Bay for many reasons: its idyllic setting, nestled in a crescent of sand overlooking a clear, glassy bay; the 87 exquisitely appointed suites, each with a balcony or covered terrace; the diverse choice of restaurants, from toes-in-the-sand casual to authentic Italian poolside.
+Guests stay at Carlisle Bay for many reasons: its idyllic setting, nestled in a crescent of sand overlooking a clear, glassy bay; the exquisitely appointed suites, each with a balcony or covered terrace; the diverse choice of restaurants, from toes-in-the-sand casual to authentic Italian poolside.
 And, of course, its extensive facilities.
 The Caribbean hotel particularly prides itself on its tennis.
-There are nine beautifully maintained courts, including three that are floodlit, meaning that you can play in the cool of the evening too.
-Guests are quick to praise head tennis pro Ken Gonsalves and his team for their professionalism and patience, whether you’re just getting started or looking to improve your game.
+There are five beautifully maintained courts, which can be floodlit, as well as two pickleball courts (an indoor or outdoor racket/paddle sport).
+Guests are quick to praise the tennis pros Rennie George and Nigel Anthony for their professionalism and patience, whether you’re just getting started or looking to improve your game.

 Domaine des Etangs, Massignac, France